Damaged Goods (1914 film)

-Damaged Goods (1914) is an American silent film directed by Tom Ricketts, starring Richard Bennett.
+Damaged Goods (1914) is an American silent drama film directed by Tom Ricketts, starring Richard Bennett.
 It is based on Eugène Brieux's play Les Avariés (1901) about a young couple who contract syphilis.
-No print of the film is known to exist, making it a lost film.
+No print of the film is known to exist, making it a lost film, although according to the silent film survival database a fragment survives.
 It is believed to have begun the sex hygiene/venereal disease film craze of the 1910s.

 The play was adapted into a British silent film Damaged Goods in 1919.
 A sound film based on the Brieux play, also titled Damaged Goods (1937) was directed by Phil Goldstone, released by Grand National Pictures.